 You can store these in the refrigerator loosely covered in a bag (so they don't dry out).
 If the bitter melon is in good shape, it will keep for up to 5-7 days.

-Lychees are small, sweet, and juicy fruits that has a floral flavor to them.
+Lychees are small, sweet, and juicy fruits that have a floral flavor to them.
 They originate from China and are mainly enjoyed as is but have been gaining worldwide popularity & has been popping up as an ingredient in a lot of Asian fusion recipes as well.
 They are very juicy fruits, and the flesh of the fruit old a lot of water in it, almost like a skinless grape.
 You can eat them as is, as a snack or dessert but now that lychees, use them in cocktails, or add them into desserts.

 Before you can use the fruit, you have to peel the skin off the skin first.
 Peeled lychee will be white and slippery to the touch.
 The flesh of the fruit is the part of the fruit that is used and the small dark brown seed in the middle is removed and discarded.